kotikoB/togree/README.md

 - Pull docker image by running the following command in your terminal `docker pull`
 - Open postman or any REST client
-- Import the included postman file
+- Import postman collection from `https://www.getpostman.com/collections/672f91237b7ff592a335`
 - Start testing.
 That's all Enjoy! :wink:

 ### Reason for using docker container